Support for young people who look after others

-Children and young people will get support in school to help them and for some, where their caring role has an impact on their health and wellbeing, they can be referred to the Carers Centre.
-Stirling Carers Centre provides information, advice and support.
+Young carers can get support in school to help them.
+For some, where their caring role has an impact on their health and wellbeing, they can be referred to the Carers Centre which provides information, advice and support.

-The Young Carer Grant is a new yearly cash payment of £300 for 16-18-year-olds which carers can spend as they choose.
-Young carers can claim if they are at school, in further education, employed or unemployed and may be eligible if they fit the criteria.
+The Young Carer Grant is a yearly cash payment of £300 for 16-18-year-old carers.
+Young carers can claim if they are at school, in further education, employed or unemployed and meet all the following criteria.